-Clayey Steep Dry Grassland is a moderately extensive ecological site occurring across the till plains and moraines of MLRA 52.
-The majority of MLRA 52 is covered by a broad till plain and this ecological site largely occurs where the till plain has been dissected by streams or rivers.
-This site is typically in backslope positions on hillslopes, badlands, and bluffs.
-Slopes vary from 15 to 60 percent.
+Thin Breaks Dry Grassland is a somewhat extensive ecological site occurring across the till plains and moraines of MLRA 52.
+The majority of MLRA 52 is covered by a broad till plain.
+This ecological site largely occurs where the till plain has been dissected by streams or rivers and bedrock is exposed.
+This site is typically on side slopes, nose slopes, and head slopes on hillslopes, bluffs, and escarpments.
+Slopes vary from 0 to 60 percent, but are typically greater than 15 percent.

-Figure 1.
-Figure 1 General distribution of the Clayey Steep Dry Grassland ecological site by mapunit extent
+Figure 2.
+Figure 1 General distribution of the Thin Breaks Dry Grassland ecological site by map unit extent